Skip to product information

 FAQ

-Is the PARKSIDE® Inverter Welder PISG 120 D5 suitable for beginners?
+Is the PARKSIDE® Inverter welder PISG 120 D5 suitable for stainless steel?